 That actually helped my brain make the leap to the mini 3-inch cheesecake spring molds since cat food cans lightly danced across my mind for the mini cheesecake before I broke down and bought the forms.

 I mixed a bit of sesame oil and a pinch of salt, cilantro and squeeze some lime then packed each form and allowed the mixture to brown on one side before I removed the form.
-BIG HINT: Wear a mitt you that allows you to manipulate your finger.
+BIG HINT: Wear a mitt that allows you to manipulate your finger.

 I made three types of rice burgers.
 One had the bulgogi beef, one had the bulgogi mushrooms and the third one had a mixture of the two.
-Just use one rice bun for the bottom, add a slice of lettuce then the bulgogi meat or mushroom, top it with some kimchi or your favorite veggies and then another rice bun.
+Just use one rice bun for the bottom, add a slice of lettuce and then the bulgogi meat or mushroom, top it with some kimchi or your favorite veggies and then another rice bun.
 Scrumptious!

 - 2 tbsp sesame oil, to taste

 - a pinch of salt, to taste

 - 1 tbsp soy sauce (to brown the top rice)